numpy/numpy/doc/source/dev/governance/governance.rst

 -  Ability to influence the project through the participation of their Council Member.
 -  Council Members invited to NumPy Developer Meetings.

+A list of current Institutional Partners is maintained at the page :ref:`governance-people`.

 Document history
 ================